RAtnik00/weather-api-fastapi/README.md

 ## History and refresh update

 -   Clear History action was added
+-   Clear all Favorites action was added
+-   History and Favorites clear actions are placed in card headers
 -   Search history stays cleared after page reload
 -   Automatic weather loads no longer repopulate history
 -   History is saved only after explicit city search or city selection